35. Univariate Time Series with Matrix Algebra#

 Note

-To be able to solve a second-order linear difference equation, we require two boundary conditions that can take the form either of two initial conditions or two terminal conditions or possibly one of each.
+To be able to solve a second-order linear difference equation, we require two boundary conditions that can take the form either of two initial conditions, two terminal conditions or possibly one of each.

 Let’s write our equations as a stacked system